What's Michael?

 What's Michael? (ホワッツマイケル?, Howattsu Maikeru?) is a Japanese manga series created by Makoto Kobayashi.
 In 1984, it began its serialization in the Weekly Morning magazine.
 The manga shows Michael, an orange American Shorthair tabby cat, his feline friends, and other domesticated pets in a series of humorous episodes.
 Michael is not a specific cat, but rather a feline version of the everyman as he appeared in drastically different settings across chapters: he's a normal cat in some chapters (with different owners in different chapters), an anthropomorphic cat in others, and he even dies in some chapters.

-Dark Horse Comics released the series in the US as eleven volumes between 1997 and 2006, and in 2020 released the first volume of a "Fatcat Collection", which spanned the first six volumes.
-The manga was presented in the standard left to right American reading format.
+Eclipse Comics with Studio Proteus originally released a two volume collection in 1990 in both softcover and hardcover versions for the American market.
+After Eclipse Comics filed for Bankruptcy, Studio Proteus transferred the publishing rights over to Dark Horse Comics, who released the series in America as eleven volumes between 1997 and 2006.
+Dark Horse Comics then released two omnibus volumes under the "Fatcat Collection" between 2020 and 2021.
+"Fatcat Collection" volume one covers the original volumes 1-6 while "Fatcat Collection" volume two covers the original volumes 7-11.
+All the American releases of the manga by Eclipse Comics and Dark Horse Comics are presented in the standard left to right American reading format, with the artwork flipped to change the reading style.

 In 1986, What's Michael? received the Kodansha Manga Award for general manga.

-The manga was adapted into two anime OVA films in 1985 and 1988, and a 45-episode TV series in 1988–1989.
+The manga was adapted into two anime OVA films in 1985 and 1988 by Kitty Films, and a 45-episode TV series produced in France by DIC, although the writing and animation are still done in Japan.